-You will travel through at least one foreign country, and in the Antarctic, you will be living in a region that does not provide many of the modern conveniences to which you may be accustomed.
+You will travel through at least one foreign country en route to Antarctica, and once there you will be living in a region that does not provide many modern conveniences.
 Planning ahead is essential and will contribute greatly to your effectiveness and comfort.
+You will require a passport and you will have to pass physical and dental examinations.
 Please read the following information carefully.
-Your supervisor, science team leader or RPSC point-of-contact will answer any additional questions you may have.
+Your supervisor, science team leader or ASC point of contact will answer any additional questions you may have.